Aptivi/NitrocidKS/DocGen/wiki/Home.md

 > [!IMPORTANT]
-> This documentation is no longer updated and will be removed at the end of the development cycle of 0.1.0.
+> This documentation is no longer updated and will be removed at the end of the first development cycle of 0.1.0, which is at February 20, 2023.
 Consult the new documentation hosted on [GitBook](https://aptivi.gitbook.io/kernel-simulator-manual/).

 # Nitrocid KS